Can Yaras

 About Me

-I am a second-year PhD student in Electrical and Computer Engineering at the University of Michigan, co-advised by Qing Qu and Laura Balzano.
+I am a PhD student in Electrical and Computer Engineering at the University of Michigan, advised by Qing Qu and Laura Balzano.
 I received my undergraduate degree from Duke University in Electrical and Computer Engineering, along with a major in Mathematics and a minor in Computer Science.

 Research

-My main research interests involve characterizing low-dimensional geometry and dynamics in deep neural networks through the lens of optimization, and applying those insights towards elucidating representation learning and improving the efficiency of deep learning.
-I am also generally interested in nonconvex/manifold optimization, as well as various applied ML problems.
+My main research interests involve characterizing simple structures and dynamics in deep learning mainly through the lens of optimization, and applying those insights towards practical algorithms for efficient and scalable deep learning.
+I am also generally interested in nonconvex/manifold optimization.

 Publications & Preprints

-1. C. Yaras*, P. Wang*, W. Hu, Z. Zhu, L. Balzano, Q. Qu.
+3. C. Yaras*, P. Wang*, W. Hu, Z. Zhu, L. Balzano, Q. Qu.
 The Law of Parsimony in Gradient Descent for Learning Deep Linear Networks.
-Preprint. [paper] [code]
+Preprint. [arxiv] [github]

-2. C. Yaras*, P. Wang*, Z. Zhu, L. Balzano, Q. Qu.
+4. C. Yaras*, P. Wang*, Z. Zhu, L. Balzano, Q. Qu.
 Neural Collapse with Normalized Features: A Geometric Analysis over the Riemannian Manifold.
-NeurIPS ’22. [paper] [code]
+NeurIPS ’22. [arxiv] [github]

-3. P. Wang*, H. Liu*, C. Yaras*, L. Balzano, Q. Qu.
+5. P. Wang*, H. Liu*, C. Yaras*, L. Balzano, Q. Qu.
 Linear Convergence Analysis of Neural Collapse with Unconstrained Features.
-NeurIPS ’22 OPT Workshop. [paper]
+NeurIPS ’22 OPT Workshop. [opt-ml]

-4. T. Sarwar, C. Yaras, X. Li, Q. Qu, P.C.
+6. T. Sarwar, C. Yaras, X. Li, Q. Qu, P.C.
 Ku.
 Miniaturizing a Chip-Scale Spectrometer Using Local Strain Engineering and Total-Variation Regularized Reconstruction.
-ACS Nano Letters. [paper]
+ACS Nano Letters. [pubs.acs]

-5. C. Yaras, B. Huang, K. Bradbury, J.M.
+7. C. Yaras, K. Kassaw, B. Huang, K. Bradbury, J.M.
 Malof.
 Randomized Histogram Matching: A Simple Augmentation for Unsupervised Domain Adaptation in Overhead Imagery.
-Preprint. [paper]
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing. [arxiv]